Rock Master Scott & the Dynamic Three

-Rock Master Scott & the Dynamic Three was an old-school hip hop group best known for the singles "Request Line" and "The Roof Is on Fire", both of which have been sampled by many other groups, for a large variety of genres.
+Rock Master Scott & the Dynamic Three was an American old-school hip hop group best known for the singles "Request Line" and "The Roof Is on Fire", both of which have been sampled by many other groups, for a large variety of genres.
 Rock Master Scott & the Dynamic Three grew up in the Bronx, New York City, where three of the members lived in the same building on Webster Avenue.

 History

 As youngsters, Richard Fowler (a.k.a.
 Slick Rick; not to be confused with the more famous rapper of the same name) and Gregory Wigfall (a.k.a.
 MBG or Master Blaster Greg) played sports together, while Charles Pettiford (a.k.a.
-KingCharlie Prince) preferred to remain indoors playing music.
+King Charlie Prince) preferred to remain indoors playing music.
 Richard was also into music, and he played drums, mixed music, and belonged to another group; however, this was never known to Charles and MBG (Gregory Wigfall).

-Gregory, the photographer, gathered the two together for a show performance in New Haven, Connecticut at a club called Le’ Joint which run by his two cousins Cody and Andre.
-Richard did not want anything to do with Charles due to the fact they had a previous dispute about his childhood sweetheart.
-Therefore, he wanted another person named Robert Jones aka Buster B to accompany them.
+Wigfall, a photographer, gathered the two together to perform at Le’ Joint, a New Haven, Connecticut nightclub run by his cousins Cody and Andre.
+Fowler wanted nothing to do with Pettiford due to a previous dispute about his childhood sweetheart.
+Therefore, Fowler wanted another person, Robert Jones (a.k.a.
+Buster B) to accompany them.
 Buster lived in 2000 Valentine Avenue which was the building across from 1985 Webster Avenue.
-Gregory brought Charles anyway, along with both Richard and Robert.
-At the New Haven show, they had yet to come up with a group name, so they were just called 'Charlie D and the Crew'.
-They performed, did well but stayed out there with Gregory's family members for several days and then returned to New York City where they lived.
-They then decided to call the group the 'Devilish Three'.
-Buster could not continue with the group because he was an MC for another DJ named Smitty Rock and his MC partner name was Charlie Rock so Gregory decided to replace Buster with himself.
+Wigfall brought Pettiford anyway, along with both Fowler and Buster.
+The group did not have a name, so they were just called 'Charlie D and the Crew'.
+They performed well and remained with Gregory's family members for several days before returning to their homes in New York City.
+They then decided to call the group The Devilish Three.
+Buster was an MC for another DJ, Smitty Rock; his MC partner name was Charlie Rock.
+Since Buster was not available, Wigfall replaced Buster.